moom0o/moobotsite/README.md

 <h3> !execute</h3> start a vote to execute someone, use /kill yes or /kill no to vote.
 <h3> !bless</h3> bless someone.
 You are a good person.
 <h3> !kit</h3> recieve a kit!

+## Discord Admin Commands
+### !ignorephrase
+Permanently ignore a phrase in chat, saved to blockedphrases.json
+### !ignoredeath
+Permanently ignore a players death messages in chat, saved to blockeddeaths.json
+### !restart
+Run process.exit and restart bot

+## Terminal commands
+### /hide
+Hide death messages and join/leave messages
+### /ignorephrase
+Permanently ignore a phrase in chat, saved to blockedphrases.json
+### /ignoredeath
+Permanently ignore a players death messages in chat, saved to blockeddeaths.json
+### /qmsg
+Add a message to the queue, so you aren't hitting antispam limits.
+### /toggleconnectionmsgs
+Enable client side connection messages if server doesn't have them.
+### /delete
+Delete all messages associated with certain phrases.
+For example deleting discord advertisements can save tons of storage.

+## Scripts
+### backup.sh
+Run a backup of all moobot instances, it vacuums into a new file and the rsyncs it to another server.
+### backupcold.sh
+Run a cold backup of all moobot instances; Meaning data is dumped into txt files and then compressed to save storage, often 80% less.
+### compresslogs.sh
+MooBot automatically compresses logs on start, but this is if you need to manually compress logs.
+### copyFile.sh
+I have 20 different instances, so this makes it easy to copy new code to all 20 at once.
+### rmFile.sh
+Remove a file from all instances.
+### updateAll.sh
+This file updates packages for all instances.
+### vacuum.js
+Vacuum all databases

+## Config Options
+### ip
+Server ip
+### port
+Server port
+### version
+Server version
+### prefix
+Command prefix (!)
+### cracked
+Enable if server is cracked to not use uuids
+### cracked_login
+Login for cracked server
+### discordprefix
+Discord command prefix
+### chatchannels
+Array of all chat channels, make sure you also fill guilds
+### guilds
+Array of all guilds, make sure both chatchannels and guilds are in the same index [0,1] etc
+### moreprefixes
+If you want to give players more prefix options
+### commandchannels
+Not generally needed as users can run commands in chat channels.
+### disabledcommands
+Disable any commands you don't want players to be able to use
+### ownerid
+Specify owner id for access to some special commands.
+### DisableAFK
+Disable the default anti-afk system
+### EnableMorePrefixes
+Enable more prefixes from moreprefixes
+### messageinterval
+How often to make announcements from messages.json
+### cooldowntime
+Command cooldown per player
+### GlobalCooldown
+Enable a global cooldown, not recommended since you can queue up messages instead
+### GlobalCooldownTime
+How long to wait in between commands from all players
+### whispercooldowntime
+Cooldown time for whispers
+### RemoveYellowJoinMessages
+Remove the default join messages
+### WalkForwardOnJoin
+Walk forward to bypass antispam
+### WalkConstantly
+Constantly walk in a circle - not recommended as anticheats don't like it
+### DeathConstantly
+Constantly kill your player, may help bypass antiafks
+### DeathTime
+How often to kill your player
+### DeathCommand
+Death command /kill
+### DeathOnJoin
+May help get you unstuck
+### CharacterLimit
+Max characters that can be sent in a message, any more will get cut off
+### DefaultMineflayerChatRegex
+Use the default regex system for mineflayer
+### newversionchatfix
+Experimental
+### purityvanilla
+Experimental
+### AlternativeChatRegexSystem
+Useful for servers with janky chat plugins that don't use the typical format.
+### CustomWhisperRegex
+Custom whisper regex
+### HideErrors
+Hide Mineflayer errors
+### LeaveOnMessage
+Automatically restart the bot when it finds a message in chat
+### LoginCommandEnabled
+Whether to enable a command upon login
+### LoginCommand
+Specified command to run upon login
+### LoginCommand2
+Another command if needed
+### LoginCommandSeconds
+How long to wait before sending login command
+### PingerDisabled
+Disable the server pinger, not recommended as the bot will constantly be hammering mojang auth
+### PingerTime
+How often to ping server if its down
+### MaxPlayerLimit
+Useful if server is at full capacity with no queue and you need to bruteforce your way in
+### PingerMaxPlayers
+Maximum players before bot will not connect
+### MinPlayerLimitDisabled
+Whether to allow the bot to join no matter how few players are online
+### MinPlayerLimit
+Don't allow the bot to join if there's no one online, will automatically ping and join once it detects someone.
+### whisperOnly
+Whether the bot will only whisper command responses, useful to avoid getting muted.
+### whisperCommmand
+Command used for whispering, default /w.
+If your server uses a different command, specify here.
+### tpaAcceptMsg
+Message to send when receiving a tpa request to accept.
+### TriggerMessage
+Enable a message that gets triggered from a regex
+### TriggerCommand
+Command ran after recieving a specific message.
+### EnableChatReporting
+Enable chat reporting, note you may be reported.
+Recommend to only use the bot on servers that disable it.
+### DisableMessageQueuing
+Not recommended - Instead of queueing messages, the bot will send them all at once
+### MessageQueueTime
+How long in between messages queued.
+### MaxMessagesInQueue
+How many messages can be queued up
+### DiscordQueueDisabled
+Not recommended.
+Whether to disable the discord message grouping queue.
+### DiscordQueueTime
+How often in between discord embeds, which group up to 10 messages each.
+### BlockedPhrases
+Specific phrases to block
+### UseNicknames
+Whether to automatically check players for nicknames if their name doesn't show up in player list.
+### FuckedChat
+Experimental
+### MailboxLimit
+Max messages per mailbox
+### AuthorMailboxLimit
+How many messages can be sent to one player from someone
+### OppositeDeathMessages
+Whether to reverse death messages based on server.
+### AntiSpamBypass
+Automatically append random string to the end if message isn't sent after 2 seconds
+### UUIDForMissingPlayers
+Check Mojang api for uuid if they can't be found in the player list
+### DisableHeartbeatCheck
+Disable checking to make sure the bot is still on the server and not in limbo
+### 2b2t
+2b2t options
+### regex
+Regex strings. tpa1, tpa2, cracked_login_pattern, chat, whisper, leavemessage, triggermessage